1. MNIST Hackathon

 1. The Starting Line

-You’ll be given a virtual machine equipped with all the tools and IP you’ll need to build and characterize an ASIC implementation of your inferencing accelerator, courtesy of Siemens EDA.
-You’ll start with RocketCore RISC-V design, and a bare metal application that runs the MNIST algorithm.
-Your job is to make the inference run faster than any software implementation could possibly go, all while your design sips tiny amounts of energy to get the job done.
-It’s a unique opportunity to flex your creativity, only if you're up for the challenge.
+Participants got given a virtual machine equipped with all the tools and IP needed to build and characterize an ASIC implementation of their inferencing accelerator, courtesy of Siemens EDA.
+They started with RocketCore RISC-V design, and a bare metal application that runs the MNIST algorithm.
+The job was to make the inference run faster than any software implementation could possibly go, all while your design sips tiny amounts of energy to get the job done.
+It was a unique opportunity to flex creativity, only if you were up for the challenge.

 Objectives